montpiere/Pyhton_basic_folder_structure/README.md

 ## Description:

----
-Just an example directory structure for python projects.
+Just an example directory structure for python projects, how I use.

 ## Installation:
-Instructions on how to install and set up the project, including any prerequisites and dependencies.
+_Instructions on how to install and set up the project, including any prerequisites and dependencies._

 ## Usage:

----
 Examples and instructions on how to use the project, such as running scripts or calling functions.

-### Folders:
+#### Folders:
 - **config/** - _Configuration files (csv, py, json, ..)_
 - **data/** - _Datafiles (databases, csv, txt, ..)_
 - **docs/** - _Documentation for project.
 This can include both user documentation and developer documentation.